- How To Choose the Best Artificial Grass for Playgrounds & Play Areas?

 If you’re installing surfacing within a fall zone, consider the critical fall height of and required depth for each material.

-Speak with one of our turf installation experts to ensure that the artificial grass and foam padding you install meets playground fall height requirements.
+Speak with one of our turf installation experts to ensure that the artificial grass and foam padding you install meet playground fall height requirements.

 Our Top Picks of the Best Artificial Grass for Playgrounds & Play Areas

-While there are several turf products that will work well for a ground covering, we thought we’d share two of our very favorites with you.
+While there are several turf products that will work well as the best artificial grass for playgrounds and play areas, we thought we’d share two of our very favorites with you.

-These products are high quality and perfect for an installation under a playground or play area.
+These products are high quality and perfect for installation under a playground or play area.

 The deep green of the Aberdeen 84 artificial grass is sure to look striking beneath your playground or backyard children’s play area.

 Its ample thatch layer will help the grass resist trampling and matting and provide a heavenly cushion to bare feet.

 It features a generous 20-year manufacturer’s warranty as well as DUAL FLOW backing and antimicrobial additives to prevent the formation of bacteria, mold, and fungus.